andrewsong90/andrewsong90.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-10-02 11:00:00-0400
+date: 2023-10
 inline: true
 related_posts: false
 ---

-Our review article on AI for digital and computational pathology is now available!
+Our review article on AI for digital and computational pathology is published in **Nature Reviews Bioengineering**.